liuggio/liuggio.github.com/_posts/2014-08-31-price-more-then-money-php-library.md

 ##### Constructor with Money

-If you already use the Money V.O. in your project the Price constructor also support Money.
+If you already use the Money V.O. in your project the Price constructor also supports Money.

     use Money\Money;